 Glove-friendly locking knob for easy control

-50 degree total tilt and 40 degree total pan
+50 degree total tilt and 40 degrees total pan

-Exclusive ability to lock pan at 0 degrees, while maintaining full tilt functionality
+Lock pan at 0 degrees with full tilt functionality

 Excellent bipod, works excellent with the x22 hunter stock.
 I feel it is superior to the Harris bipods that I own.
 I have seen some reviewers get carried away and express it is as good as an Atlas.
 As an owner of both, that is an overstatement.
 It is an exceptional value for a bipod.
 The drawbacks to it are there are only 2 stops on the angle, one at 90 and the other at 180.
 Also the swivel is a great feature but I am not able to completely lock it from moving.
 I can only tighten mine so it doesn’t move as easily.